Every teen needs a connection to a caring adult and the opportunity to learn what it means to be part of a family.

 Teen Support Specialists (TSS) provide an added layer of support for our older kids and their caregivers.

 Your TSS is another caring adult prepared to do what it takes to help each child succeed.
 Their role includes direct connection with the teen to help facilitate youth transition meetings, coordinate vital documents, provide access to educational resources and work experience, and much more.

-The TSS manager also is an invaluable asset to your home.
-They serve as a specialized resource for understanding the unique needs of the teenager in your care, navigating the often complex child welfare system, and serving as a sounding board for inevitable questions and concerns that those raising teens encounter.
+The TSS serves as a specialized resource for understanding the unique needs of the teenager in your care, navigating the often complex child welfare system, and serving as a sounding board for inevitable questions and concerns that those raising teens encounter.